 1 Hr., 35 Mins.

-pecial Effects” (1984) is a Hitchcock movie made of plastic.
-Specifically it’s a poor recapitulation of “Vertigo” (1958) in which two identical-looking-but-unrelated women — one murdered at the beginning of the feature, the other appearing toward its middle — become objects onto which a male character projects his fantasies.
-They are merely bodies to him.
-Where “Vertigo” is a lush, unnerving tale of obsession, “Special
+pecial Effects (1984) is a plasticky Hitchcock movie.
+Specifically it’s a so-so rewrite of Vertigo (1958) in which two identical-looking-but-unrelated women — one murdered at the beginning of the feature, the other appearing toward its middle very much alive — become objects onto which a fanatical male character projects his fantasies.
+But where Vertigo is a lush, unnerving tale of obsession, Special

-Effects” is all intriguing ideas and no soul — we can sense writer-director Larry Cohen’s construction at every turn.
-It’s more concepts and provocative visual cues than movie.
+Effects is all intriguing ideas with little soul — we can sense writer-director Larry Cohen’s construction at every turn.

-The movie, in more capable hands, might have been a fascinating parable both on directorial abuse and how, as consumers, we’re inclined to be especially excited by movies that we learn later on feature moments that aren’t as constructed as we think they are.
+In more capable hands, Special Effects might've been a fascinating parable both on directorial abuses and how, as consumers, we’re inclined to be especially excited by movies that we learn later on feature moments that aren’t as constructed as we think they are.
 Finding out that certain thrilling scenes were improvised, unplanned, and/or genuinely suffered through begets appreciation more often than it does skepticism.